Floor Covering News and Information on all types of flooring

 Step 4: Dry Out the Area

 After water removal, use air movers and dehumidifiers to dry out floors, walls, and furniture.
 This step is crucial to prevent mold and mildew.
+Position fans strategically to maximize airflow and run dehumidifiers continuously until moisture levels return to normal.

 Recommended: Quick Dam Absorbent Mats & Flood Barriers – Ideal for soaking up residual moisture and protecting entryways.